petter0619/yahtzeeScoreKeeper/README.md

 * W3Schools for the code needed to hide the scrollbar in the modals: [https://www.w3schools.com/howto/howto_css_hide_scrollbars.asp](https://www.w3schools.com/howto/howto_css_hide_scrollbars.asp)
 * This Stackoverflow question for how to check if all items in an array are the same: [https://stackoverflow.com/questions/14832603/check-if-all-values-of-array-are-equal](https://stackoverflow.com/questions/14832603/check-if-all-values-of-array-are-equal)
 * This Stackoverflow question for how to make the page reload using Javascript: [https://stackoverflow.com/questions/3715047/how-to-reload-a-page-using-javascript](https://stackoverflow.com/questions/3715047/how-to-reload-a-page-using-javascript)
-* This ASPSnippets page for how to reset a dropdown menu (<select>) after ‘submit’: [https://www.aspsnippets.com/Articles/Reset-Clear-DropDownList-selection-selected-value-using-JavaScript-and-jQuery.aspx](https://www.aspsnippets.com/Articles/Reset-Clear-DropDownList-selection-selected-value-using-JavaScript-and-jQuery.aspx)
+* This ASPSnippets page for how to reset a dropdown menu ('SELECT') after ‘submit’: [https://www.aspsnippets.com/Articles/Reset-Clear-DropDownList-selection-selected-value-using-JavaScript-and-jQuery.aspx](https://www.aspsnippets.com/Articles/Reset-Clear-DropDownList-selection-selected-value-using-JavaScript-and-jQuery.aspx)
 * This Stackoverflow question for how to identify the max value in an array/object: [https://stackoverflow.com/questions/4020796/finding-the-max-value-of-an-attribute-in-an-array-of-objects](https://stackoverflow.com/questions/4020796/finding-the-max-value-of-an-attribute-in-an-array-of-objects)